Let’s be completely frank. Are your franchisees, and sites fully in line with brand standards?

 Measurements also enable analytics and reporting at head-office to help manage the business and drive the brand forward.

-excel is Fine
+The Misconception that excel is Fine

 Operators who do monitor location performance sometimes rely on Excel and email.
 This is slow, error-prone and labor-intensive.
 Additionally, not having a centralized system deprives the organization of the analytics it needs to make informed business decisions.